Tuesday, November 11, 2025

 Through Hurricane Katrina, certainly, or until the waterline dropped.
 Until the surge started working in Fallujah too, that would just be an uneducated guess.
 And that, like, fit with all the available hearsay in ATX.

-Never saw the big guy in person during those six years he was a resident but everybody told me, both D’s and R’s, that Governor Bush was very charming personally, when they went to his office in the Texas Capitol, or at the Mansion, or wherever, a very personable guy one-on-one.
-They also said he was always the smartest guy in the room, at least in Austin, which seems doubtful now in light of later events in D.C. and abroad, like in Baghdad.
-But that’s what people said who met him when he was governor.
+Never saw the big guy in person during those years he was in River City but people said, both D’s and R’s, that Governor Bush was very charming personally, when they went to his office at the Texas Capitol, or at the Mansion, or wherever, a very personable guy one-on-one.
+Someone also said he was always the smartest guy in the room, at least in Austin, which seems doubtful now in light of later events in D.C. and abroad, like in Baghdad.
+But that was the impression of meeting him when he was Governor of Texas.
 The smartest guy in the room, no shit.

-And this one chick, a hot little Chilean “abnormal psychologist” specialist-type chick who wanted my bone, frankly, not that it’s important here—this is a true story.
-Like 100%.
+And this one chick, a hot little Chilean “abnormal psychologist” specialist-type chick who wanted my bone, frankly, not that that’s important here.
+This is a true story.
+Like, 100%

 She asked me once about W in a hostel somewhere during a prelude to a hookup, and knowing that Austin is my home, what is he really like, she wanted to know.